 Because of its corrosive nature, it is imperative to exercise extreme caution when using hydrochloric acid in any industrial or manufacturing process.
 Even a mist produced by the solution can damage human tissue and cause serious injuries to skin, eyes and internal organs.
 Long-term exposure can cause conditions such as dermatitis, gastritis and photosensitization.
 Always wear protective equipment (gloves, safety goggles, etc.) when handling or working with hydrochloric acid.
 Make sure tight seals are used in the storage of HCl, as vapor seepage may cause some corrosion of metals over time.

-WHY CHOOSE BRENNTAG NORTH AMERICA AS YOUR HYDROCHLORIC ACID DISTRIBUTOR?
+CHOOSE BRENNTAG NORTH AMERICA AS YOUR HYDROCHLORIC ACID DISTRIBUTOR

 At Brenntag, we strive to provide the best chemical products backed by superior customer service.
 In addition to offering an extensive supply of high-quality hydrochloric acidproducts, we can perform custom blending to meet your company’s unique manufacturing requirements.
 And with more than 190 locations throughout the U.S. and North America, we can deliver efficient, localized services including packaging, just-in-time delivery, formulation assistance and lab support.